jgnewman/hart/BENCHMARKS.md

 # Hart Informal Benchmarks

-To help you understand what kind of performance Hart delivers, I've put together some informal benchmarks that you can read and run yourself by cloning this repo, installing dependencies, and running `yarn benchmark`.
+To help you understand what kind of performance Hart delivers, I've put together some informal benchmarks that you can read and run yourself by cloning this repo, installing dependencies, and running `npm run benchmark`.

 There are two tests (Internal Optimization and Render Efficiency) that stack Hart up against the following popular frameworks: